Lexuse1314/FractionCalculator/README.md

 # FractionCalculator
-This is a simple calculator coded with Qt
+This is a simple calculator coded by Qt